 - Student must be enrolled full-time in an accredited two or four-year college or university or enroll in an accredited graduate program (Scholarships are $1000 per year and will be awarded in May

 - Enrolled students must have a minimum GPA of 2.5

-- Complete and return MPPOA Scholarship Application Form by the 2nd week of May.
+- Complete and return MPPOA Scholarship Application Form post marked no later than April 15th.

 - Include official college/university transcript through fall term for those already enrolled.